-Alleged Cop Killer Markeith Loyd Captured By Police – Loyd Claims ‘They Beat Me Up’ When Being Taken Into Custody
+Alleged Cop Killer Markeith Loyd Captured By Police — Loyd Claims ‘They Beat Me Up’ When Being Taken Into Custody

 Anyone watching the video above can see that the left-hand side of Markeith Loyd’s face does look swollen and his eye even appears to be closed.
 Nothing is known as to how those injuries may have occurred or when he received them.

 The day of the shooting at the Walmart, the Orlando Police Department offered a reward of $60,000 for any information leading to his arrest.
 Days later, the reward was raised to $100,000.
-On Tuesday, the reward was raised again to $125,000, and local reports news reports state that within six hours of his arrest, a tip came in that led police to his location.
+On Tuesday, the reward was raised again to $125,000, and local news reports state that within six hours of his arrest, a tip came in that led police to his location.

 Markeith Loyd brought in face bloodied – still had body armor on – yelling they beat me up @WFTV